srikanth-tirukkovalluri/News/README.md

 **JsonLoader**
 JsonLoader is used to decode mock json files for the previews to load.

+**AsyncImageView**
+AsyncImageView loads the image asynchronously handling the state of downloaded image.

+**ArticleWebView**
+ArticleWebView loads a given article in WebView(which hosts WKWebView).
+It also has an option to save the article.

 **Model classes**
 Source and Article are the model classes that are created when an API returns